 Budget:

-RAC Exmouth Cape Holiday Park: I stayed here in the motel style Double Room.
+RAC Exmouth Cape Holiday Park: I stayed here in the motel-style Double Room.
 Clean, comfortable and value for money accommodation (for Exmouth).

 This RAC resort is newly renovated and has two pools!
 They have a large range of cabins and private rooms available for different budgets and family sizes, in addition to campsites.